SafeNetIoT/ReplayAttack/README.md

 where:
   - SERIAL_NUMBER: Serial number of the phone in ADB.
   - MAC_DEVICE: MAC address of the IoT device.
-  - INTERFACE: Network interface to sniff the traffic.
+  - INTERFACE: Network interface on which the traffic is sniffed.
   - PACKAGE: Package name of the companion app.
   - MAC_SMARTPHONE: MAC address of the smartphone.